 Othmar Winkler

-Othmar W. Winkler is Professor Emeritus of business and economic statistics at the McDonough School of Business at Georgetown University.
+Othmar W. Winkler was Professor Emeritus of business and economic statistics at the McDonough School of Business at Georgetown University.

 RIP: Obituary 8/14/2022.
 Wilhelm Winkler's bio (Othmar's father) Statisticians of the Centuries (Table of Contents)